piotrjedrzejczak/python-tdd-book/notes.md

 # Set up venv: $ py -3.7 -m venv virtualenv
 # Install django and selenium: $ pip install "django" "selenium"
 # Start with creating the app by : $ django-admin startproject <projectname> .
+# add the app to INSTALLED_APPS in settings.py
 # Try running the app with: $ python manage.py runserver
 # git init your repository
 # create .gitignore